medavox/distribackup/docs/Distribackup Structs.md

 Delta
 ------
-- the hash of the previous file
+- the hash of the previous file (parent version)
 - the delta from previous version.
 Apply this patch to the next newer version to get the whole file
 - a pointer to the file to apply this patch to